Question formation in English is different from the formation of other sentences in two main ways.First, the beginning word order is reversed.

-Instead of beginning with the subject, questions begin with a helping verb (or with a question word like ‘who’ or ‘what’ and then the helping verb), then the subject, then the main verb and the rest of the sentence.
+Instead of beginning with the subject, questions begin with a helping verb.
+(Information questions begin with a question word like ‘who’ or ‘what’ and then the helping verb.)

-Second, (unlike affirmative sentences), questions almost always need a helping verb along with the main verb.
+Second, questions almost always need a helping verb along with the main verb.
+(This is also true for negative sentences but not affirmative statements.)

 The most common helping verb is 'do.'
 'Do' (or 'does' or 'did') doesn't change the meaning of a question but alerts the listener that a question is coming.